radiac/crondir/docs/contributing.rst

 Contributing
 ============

 Contributions are welcome, preferably via pull request.
-Check the github issues to see what needs work, or if you have an idea for a new feature it may be worth raising an issue to discuss it first.
+Check the GitHub issues to see what needs work, or if you have an idea for a new feature it may be worth raising an issue to discuss it first.